AleksandarMitevski/NYC_OpenData/README.md

-Practice project built using Laravel and the NYC open data portal, still needs a lot of work.
+Practice project i built using Laravel and the NYC open data portal and the Chart.JS, still needs a lot of work.